peejaywk/FourFifthsJazz/README.md

 * Navigation bar
     * Repeat tests detailed in the Home Page Testing section above.
     * Verify that the navbar is identical to that of the Home page.
+* Hero Image
+    * Go to the Home page from a desktop computer.
+    * Confirm that the background image width is 100% and the height is 70% of the screen and that it is visible behind the navigation bar.
+    * Verify the background image remains static when scrolling down the page.
+    * Check that the About Section is visible on the screen below the background imgae.
+    * Repeat the above tests on mobile and tablet devices.
+On mobile and tablet devices verify that background image remains fixed when scrolling down the page.
+* About Us Section

+* Influences Section

+* Testimonials Section

+* Example Set List Section

+* Footer
+    * Repeat tests detailed in the Home Page Testing section above.
+    * Verify that the footer is identical to that of the Home page.

 ### Contact Page Testing
+* Navigation bar
+    * Repeat tests detailed in the Home Page Testing section above.
+    * Verify that the navbar is identical to that of the Home page.
+* Contact Us Section
+    * Verify that the form and the accomanying text are centered on the screen.
+    * Hover over the email address in the text and verify that it changes colour.
+    * Click on the email link and verify that it opens up your email client.
+The resposnse may vary depending on the setup of your computer.
+    * Without completing any of the form click on the "Send" button and verify that an error message appears asking you to fill in the required fields.
+    * Verify that the appropriate text can be entered into each field of the form.
+    * Repeat the tests on mobile and tablet devices.
+    * NOTE: There will no response on submitting a completed form using the "Send" button.
+There is no backend to receive and check the data.
+* Footer
+    * Repeat tests detailed in the Home Page Testing section above.
+    * Verify that the footer is identical to that of the Home page.

 ### iPhone Testing
 Testing on the iPhone highlighted a problem with the background image on the home and about page.
 The background image was zoomed in and not scaled as on desktop devices.